-Finally, some factors encourage the development of a supranational dynamic within the OECD secretariat.
+Finally, some factors encourage the development of a supranational dynamic within the OECD Secretariat.
 As mentioned, the very raison d'être of the OECD is to make a decisive difference for the way national civil servants think and perceive of problems and solutions.
 The OECD itself is in the transformation business, i.e. it is engaged in the construction of world-views and perceptions among national civil servants.
-In some committees and some sectors outward-directed socialization practices may be more efficient that in others (Marcussen 2004c; Lerdell and Sahlin-Andersson 1997; Sahlin-Andersson 2000).
-The effectiveness of such socialization may depend on the techniques applied by the OECD, such as information, deliberation, and peer-pressure.
-It may also depend on the extent to which a unified and coherent OECD ideology has developed.
-If it is possible to identify a certain OECD-way of doing things it will, everything else being equal, be more likely that learning by OECD civil servants is unidirectional, harmonious and goal-directed.
-An additional factor that speaks in favor of supranational dynamics in the OECD secretariat is that fact that the OECD secretariat to an increasing extent has developed coherent strategies with regard to third countries.
-Thus, the OECD secretariat, through its multiple outreach activities, is heavily engaged with non-member countries with a view to assist, instruct, monitor, survey and supervise these (Marcussen forthcoming).
-Such unified action towards the outside world may strengthen the development of a distinct OECD identity.
+In some committees and some sectors outward-directed socialization practices may be more efficient that in others (Lerdell and Sahlin-Andersson, 1997; Marcussen, 2004c; Sahlin-Andersson, 2000).
+The effectiveness of such socialization may depend on the techniques applied by the OECD, such as information, deliberation, and peer-pressure (Zürn, 2003).
+It may also depend on the extent to which a unified, coherent and institutionalized OECD ideology has developed (H2).
+If it is possible to identify a certain OECD-way of doing things it will, ceteris paribus, be more likely that learning by OECD civil servants is unidirectional, harmonious and goal-directed (H2).
+An additional factor that speaks in favor of supranational dynamics in the OECD Secretariat is the fact that this Secretariat to an increasing extent has developed coherent strategies with regard to third countries.
+Thus, the OECD Secretariat, through its multiple outreach activities, is heavily engaged with non-member-countries with a view to assist, instruct, monitor, survey and supervise these (Marcussen, forthcoming).
+Such unified action towards the outside world may strengthen the development of a distinct OECD identity (H4).